jaydeeps-sacumen/iac-tf11-dev-master/README.md

 ## Overview

-Datadog's Palo Alto Networks Firewall Log integration allows customers to ingest, parse and analyse Palo Alto Networks Firewall Logs.
-This log integration relies upon HTTPs log templating and forwarding capability provided by PAN OS, the operating system that runs in Palo Alto fireewalls.
-PAN OS allows customers to forward  threat, traffic, authentication and many other important log events.
+Datadog's Palo Alto Networks Firewall Log integration allows customers to ingest, parse and analyze Palo Alto Networks Firewall Logs.
+This log integration relies upon HTTPS log templating and forwarding capability provided by PAN OS, the operating system that runs in Palo Alto firewalls.
+PAN-OS allows customers to forward threat, traffic, authentication, and many other important log events.

 ### Key Use Cases
 #### Respond to high severity threat events
-Firewall threat logs provide rich context on threats deteected by the firewall which can be filtered and analysed by severity, type, origin IPs/countries and more.
+Firewall threat logs provide rich context on threats detected by the firewall which can be filtered and analyzed by severity, type, origin IPs/countries, and more.

 #### Make informed decisions on Firewall deployment
-Firewall traffic logs can be used to measure the traffic and sessions passing through the firewalls and also gives you the ability to monitor for anomolous throughput across firewall deployment.
+Firewall traffic logs can be used to measure the traffic and sessions passing through the firewalls and also gives you the ability to monitor for anomalous throughput across firewall deployment.

 #### Monitor authentication anomalies
 Firewall authentication logs provide detailed information on users as they authenticate with Palo Alto Networks Firewall.
-These logs can be used to monitor anomalous spikes in authetication traffic from specifc protocols, users, locations and more.
+These logs can be used to monitor anomalous spikes in authentication traffic from specific protocols, users, locations, and more.

 ## Setup